 Proper Attire Changes How You Are Perceived

 Following the dress code is not only necessary but can also change how you are perceived by managers and customers alike.
-You have probably heard that people get a first impression immediately upon seeing you.
+You have probably heard that people gain their first impressions immediately they see you.
 In fact, our brain can get an idea of how a person acts based on an interaction of fewer than five minutes.
-Studies show that the people you meet or work with can accurately judge your age, politics, and income based on how you look.
+Studies show that the people you meet or work with can accurately judge your age, political inclinations and income based on how you look.

 Your Attire Improves How You Work

-In addition to impressing those around you, the proper attire can even aid in increased productivity.
-During one study, it was found that professional dress can increase your abstract thinking and give you a broader perspective on your work.
-Other research shows that wearing a suit creates a proper mindset for conducting business, which can help the employees focus on long-term thinking and how they hope to see their career grow.
+In addition to impressing those around you, donning the proper attire can result in increased productivity.
+During one study, it was found that professional dressing can increase your abstract thinking and give you a broader perspective on your work.
+Other research shows that wearing a suit creates the proper mindset for conducting business, which can help employees focus on long-term thinking and how they hope to see their career grow.